Rhodesian Brushstroke Pattern History

 The only camoflauge patterns utilized in Rhodesia prior to the Unilaterial Declaration of Independence were the "brushstroke" patterns on the British Army Denison and "Windproof pattern" smocks that had been issued to members of "C" Squadron, Rhodesian Special Air Service.
 The "brushstroke" patterns were soon developed locally in Rhodesia, and later guided the development of an arid variant of Rhodesian Brushstroke which was fielded for testing between 1965-1969.

-The arid variation never exactly caught on, and by 1970 a less arid, greener pattern, designated as "Rhodesian Brushstroke, 2nd Pattern" had been developed by Di Cameron, a print design with David Whitehead Textiles.
+The arid variation never exactly caught on, and by 1970 a less arid, greener pattern, designated as "Rhodesian Brushstroke, 2nd Pattern" had been developed by Diana "Di" Cameron, a print designer with David Whitehead Textiles.
 The pattern she created was quickly adopted, and fielded throughout the Rhodesian Bush Wars.
-It became the standard pattern of the Army, and Rhodesian British South Africa Police (BSAP).
+It became the standard pattern of the Army, Air Force and Rhodesian British South Africa Police (BSAP).
 It was an exceptionally effective pattern that outlived the Republic of Rhodesia, finding use in the South African Defence Force with various special forces units.

 You too can own the legendary pattern now, as Fireforce Ventures carries a wide selection of Rhodesian Brushstroke cammies!

-- Joseph Columbus Smith - US/Rhodesian Army Veteran and Journalist: http://www.josephcolumbussmith.com/rhodesian-cammo/
+- Joseph Columbus Smith - US/Rhodesian Army Veteran and Journalist (retrieved April 2018): http://www.josephcolumbussmith.com/rhodesian-cammo/